How To Start Homeschooling

 A Few Ideas On How To Start Homeschooling

 It is often hard to filter information when you first begin to look into how to start homeschooling.
-You wonder:

 - Where should I begin?